shamdiggl/Text-Conditioned-Latent-Diffusion-Model-FashionMNIST/README.md

-# Image Generation with Diffusion Models & Autoencoders
+# Text Conditioned Latent Diffusion Model FashionMNIST from Scratch

 A PyTorch-based subproject for my senior thesis exploring image generation using diffusion models and ResNet autoencoders on the FashionMNIST dataset.